-- 358. Survey of American Literature (5).
-American literature from 1860 to the present. - 363.
+Survey of American Literature (5).
+American literature from 1860 to the present.

 Eighteenth Century English Literature (5).
-Poetry and prose from Dryden through Shenstone. - 372.
-The American Novel (5).
-The development of the American novel from the beginning to 1900. - 381.
-The Literature of the Age of Reason (5).
-Rationalism, its assumptions and effects, political, social, and scientific as seen in the works of such major eighteenth century writers as Locke, Johnson, Burke, Voltaire, and Rousseau. - 415.
-Great Nineteeth Century Writers (5).
-Selected works of five to eight important Nineteenth Century writers such as Balzac, Flaubert, Chekhov, Turgenev, James and Zola. - 441.
-History of the English Language (5).
-The chronological development of the English language. - 426.
-Literary Modes (5).
+Poetry and prose from Dryden through Shenstone.

+372. The American Novel (5).
+The development of the American novel from the beginning to 1900.

+381. The Literature of the Age of Reason (5).

+Rationalism, its assumptions and effects, political, social, and scientific as seen in the works of such major eighteenth century writers as Locke, Johnson, Burke, Voltaire, and Rousseau.

+394. Introductory Linguistics (5).
+Pr., Soph.
+Standing.
+A study of the fundamentals of linguistics, with emphasis on the description of language - phonetics, phonemics, morphology, and syntax.

+415. Great Nineteenth Century Writers (5).
+Selected works of five to eight important Nineteenth Century writers such as Balzac, Flaubert, Chekhov, Turgenev, James and Zola.

+441. History of the English Language (5).
+The chronological development of the English language.

+- 426. Literary Modes (5).
 Pr., Junior Standing.
 A study of the modes of fiction, poetry, and drama from classical times to the present.
 Emphasis will be on comedy, tragedy and satire. - 450.
 Contemporary Poetry (5).
 Pr., Junior Standing.
 The chief modern poets of England and America. - 451.
 Shakespeare (5).
 Pr., Junior Standing. - 452.
 The first quarter deals with plays written before 1600, emphasizing comedies; the second, with the plays written after 1600, stressing tragedies. - 456.
 The English Romantic Movement (5).
 Pr., Junior Standing.
-Romantic poetry from Gray to Keats. - 457.
+Romatic poetry from Gray to Keats. - 457.
 Victorian Literature (5).
 Pr., Junior Standing.
 The major poets and non-fiction writers from 1830 to 1890. - 459.
 Poetry and Prose of the English Renaissance (5).
 Pr., Junior Standing.
-The nondramatic literature of the Tudor Period.

-- 463. Eighteenth Century English Literature (5).
+The nondramatic literature of the Tudor Period. - 461.
+Development of the English Drama (5).
 Pr., Junior Standing.
+English Drama, exclusive of Shakespeare, from the beginning to 1642. - 463.
+Eighteenth Century English Literature (5).
+Pr., Junior Standing.
 Poetry and prose from Johnson through Blake. - 481.
 English Novel (5).
+Pr., Junior Standing. - 482.
+The first quarter; Development of fiction from the Greek Romances down through the Renaissance and then concentrates on the English novelists of the 18th Century.
+The second quarter: The English novel from Jane Austin to Thomas Hardy. - American Poetry (5).
 Pr., Junior Standing.

-- 482. The first quarter; Development of fiction from the Greek Romances down through the Renaissance and then concentrates on the English novelists of the 18th Century.
-The second quarter: The English novel from Jane Austin to Thomas Hardy. - 491.
-American Poetry (5).
-Pr., Junior Standing.
-Major American poets from the Colonial times to 1920. - 492.
+Major American Poets from the Colonial times to 1920. - 492.
 American Drama (5).
 Pr., Junior Standing.

-American dramatic and stage history from Colonial times to the nineteenth century, with emphasis on developing tastes and techniques. - 498.
+American dramatic and stage history from Colonial times to the nineteenth century, with emphasis on developing tastes and techniques. - Southern Literature (5).
+Pr., Junior Standing.
+Representative Southern Writers from Colonial times to the present. - 498.
 Readings for Honors (5).
-Pr., Junior Standing with a minimum - 499. of 2.0 over-all average, a 2.5 average in at least five upper division English courses, and the consent of the English Department.
+Pr., Junior Standing with a minium - 499. of 2.0 over-all average, a 2.5 average in at least five upper division English courses, and the consent of the English Department.